 ITCE Short Course Application

-The application window for both 2017 ITCE short courses is now closed.
-Decisions should be made by the end of February.
+The application window for both ITCE short courses is now closed.
+This page will be updated with links to the application forms when the next application period opens.

 Applications for Course 1 (Iso-Camp) and course 2 (SPATIAL Short Course) are handled independently.
 Please make sure you apply for the course you want to attend!